Executive Team

 Chief Deputy Jeff Newnum

-Chief Deputy Jeff Newnum has been with the Yavapai County Sheriff’s Office for 25 years.
+Jeff Newnum is the Chief Deputy for the Yavapai County Sheriff’s Office.
+He has been with the agency for 25 years.
 He promoted through the ranks of law enforcement and has commanded both the Law Enforcement Services Division and Detention Services Division.
 He is a veteran of the United States Army and is a graduate of the FBI National Academy in Quantico, Virginia.

 Commander Brent Kimbriel